GsDevKit/GsDevKit_home/README.md

 5. [When a new version of tODE is published, how do I update my checkout and my stones?][7]
 6. [Do I have to bootstrap GLASS1 and tODE from scratch every time I create a stone?][9]
 7. [How do I create a new project from scratch in tODE?][10]
-8. How do I share session descriptions between a local client and a remote server?
+8. [How do I share session descriptions between a local client and a remote server?][15]
 9. How do I upgrade a stone to a new version of GemStone?
 10. [How do I load Seaside?][21]